 - Special Voter Approved Levies

+- Voted Unlimited Tax Obligation Bonds

-- Limited Tax Obligation Bonds
+- Non-Voted Limited Tax Obligation Bonds

 - General Obligation Bonds

-- 2. Under RCW 39.36.020(2), the public may vote to approve bond issues [known as Unlimited Tax General Obligation (UTGO) Bonds] for general government in an amount not to exceed 0.25% of the assessed valuation.
+- Under RCW 39.36.020(2), the public may vote to approve bond issues [known as Unlimited Tax General Obligation (UTGO) Bonds] for general government in an amount not to exceed 2.5% of the assessed valuation, less any other outstanding debt.

 All voter approved UTGO Bonds require a 60% majority approval and to validate the election, the total votes cast must equal to at least 40% of the total votes cast in the last general election.

-Within this 2.5% debt limit, the Board may approve non-voted bond issues [known as Limited Tax General Obligation (LTGO) Bonds] not to exceed 0.25% of the District's assessed valuation.
+The Board may approve non-voted bond issues known as Limited Tax General Obligation (LTGO) Bonds.
+The nonvoted debt capacity limit may not to exceed 0.25% of the District's assessed valuation, less any other outstanding nonvoted debt.

-3. Debt service for voter approved UTGO Bond issues are funded with special property tax levies.
+Debt service for voter approved UTGO Bond issues are funded with special excess property tax levies.
 By law, the maximum financing term for UTGO Bonds is 40 years or less.